Ndh474/context/others/test_generator/README.md

 - `created_by`: "Developer" (or specify team member name)
 - `executed_by`: "Developer" (or specify team member name)
 - `executed_date`: Current date in YYYY-MM-DD format

+**Important Rules:**

+- JSON must cover ALL test methods in the Java file (unless user explicitly specifies subset)
+- Each test method = 1 test case in JSON
+- Generated images must match 1:1 with test cases in JSON
+- `note` field in test_cases should match the Java method name for image-to-docx mapping

 ### Sheet Naming Convention